kyutai-labs/moshivis/kyuteye_pt/README.md

 # MoshiVis - PyTorch
-TODO(amelie)
 See the [top-level README.md][main_repo] for more information on MoshiVis.
 This is the PyTorch implementation for MoshiVis based on Moshi

-[Moshi][moshi] is a speech-text foundation model and full-duplex spoken dialogue framework.
-It uses [Mimi][moshi], a state-of-the-art streaming neural audio codec.
-Mimi operates at 12.5 Hz, and compresses 24 kHz audio down to 1.1 kbps, in a fully streaming manner (latency of 80ms, the frame size), yet performs better than existing, non-streaming, codec.

-## Requirements

-TODO(amelie)

-## Usage

-TODO(amelie)

-Note: Padding and repeat peanlty from the UI npt configurable

 ## License